 What are elections for?

-- The ASI election process is outlined by the ASI Bylaws.
-The purpose of elections is to choose the 22 student representatives who will serve a (1) year term of office (June 1-May 31) representing students’ voices.
-Here are the current elected positions within ASI:
+- The ASI election process is outlined by ASI’s Policies and Bylaws.
+The purpose of elections is to choose the 22 student representatives who will serve a (1) year term of office (June 1-May 31) representing students and providing them with a voice and vehicle to create actionable and meaningful change through the democratic process on the Fresno State campus.
+Below you will find current elected positions within ASI:

 Executive Vice President